Conjugated Linoleic Acid (CLA)

 CLA supplements may cause upset stomach, nausea, diarrhea, and fatigue.
 Risks.
 CLA supplements may worsen insulin resistance, or how your body absorbs sugar, in people with diabetes or metabolic syndrome.

-Can CLA raise your blood pressure?
+Can CLA raise your cardiovascular health?

 Nevertheless, this meta-analysis of randomized, double-blind, placebo-controlled trials found that supplemental CLA does not affect human BP regulation.
 Two human trials reported BP lowering effects of CLA.
 Herrera discovered that CLA combined with calcium could reduce pregnancy-induced hypertension [11].